-To keep the edge of a pie crust from over-browning, a pie guard or shield can be purchased, or you can make one with aluminum foil.
+To keep the edge of a pie crust from over-browning, you can purchase a pie guard or shield or can make one with aluminum foil.

 - Cut a 1-foot length of foil from a standard-width package of aluminum foil.
 Fold the piece evenly in quarters.